Reggio Calabria: Middle Ages

 Numerous occupying armies came to Reggio during the early Middle Ages due to the city's strategic importance.

 Invasions by the Vandals, the Lombards and the Goths occurred in the 5th–6th centuries.
 Then, under Byzantine rule, it became a metropolis of the Byzantine possessions in Italy and was also the capital of the Duchy of Calabria several times between 536 and 1060 AD.
 Following wars between the Lombards and Byzantines in the 6th century, Bruttium was renamed Calabria.

 As a Byzantine centre of culture, certain monks there undertook scribal work, carrying out the transcription of ancient classical works.
 Until the 15th century, Reggio was one of the most important Greek-rite Bishoprics in Italy—even today Greek words are used and are recognisable in local speech and Byzantine terms can be found in local liturgy, in religious icons and even in local recipes.
 During this period, constant migrations of Greeks fleeing the Slavic invasion of Peloponnese, further strengthened the Hellenic element of the city.
+During this period, the Byzantines decided to move the cultivation of mulberry trees and the breeding of silkworms from Syria (constantly under threat) to Reggio, which would later prove important for the economy of Reggio and for the entire empire.

 The Arabs occupied Reggio in 918 and held some of its inhabitants to ransom or kept them prisoners as slaves.
 For brief periods in the 10th–11th centuries the city was ruled by the Arabs and, renamed Rivàh (or sometimes Rŷu), became part of the Emirate of Sicily.
-During the period of Arab rule various beneficial ideas were introduced into Calabria, such as citrus fruit trees, mulberry trees (used in silk production) and several ways of cooking local vegetables such as aubergines.
+During the period of Arab rule various beneficial ideas were introduced into Calabria, such as citrus fruit trees, and several ways of cooking local vegetables such as aubergines.
 The Arabs introduced water ices and ice cream and also greatly improved agricultural and hydraulic techniques for irrigation.

 In 1005, a Christian fleet coming from Pisa sacked the city and massacred all the Saracens to the great jubilation of the local population.
+The city was once again taken by the Byzantines, who made it the administrative center of southern Italy with the title of capital of the Duchy of Calabria, and Reggio became prosperous and very populous again.

-In 1060, the Normans seized it permanently from the Eastern Roman Empire, gradually bringing it into the Latin cultural sphere under Papal influence, which sought to extend its power over the entire peninsula.
+In 1060, the Normans seized it permanently from the Eastern Roman Empire, gradually bringing it into the Latin cultural sphere under the influence of the Papacy, which sought to extend its power over the entire peninsula.